10 of the Best Self Seeding plants

 Aquilegia vulgaris

-A spring flowering perennial Aquilegia common name Columbine seedlings appear all over the place but are easily removed.
+A spring flowering perennial, Aquilegia, common name Columbine, its seedlings appear all over the place.
+They are easily removed.
 You can also save the seed and raise plants.
-On the left of this image, the seed heads are forming.
+On the right of this image, the seed heads are forming.

 Dipsacus fullonum

-This is wild teasel considered by some to be a weed, loved by the birds for the seeds, especially Goldfinches.
+This is wild teasel considered by some to be a weed because of its propensity to self seed.
+But the birds love it for the seeds, especially Goldfinches.
 It is a biennial which can be vigorous but looks good in a semi wild setting.